UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Golden Eagles have been underdogs by 16 points or more one time this season and have not covered the spread once.

-- Southern Miss' games this season have hit the over on one of six set point totals (16.7%).
+- Southern Miss' games this season have gone over the total in one out of six opportunities (16.7%).

-- Southern Miss is 1-1 against the spread and 1-1 overall when the team amasses more than 357.5 yards.
+- Southern Miss is 1-1 against the spread and 1-1 overall when the team totals more than 357.5 yards.

-- The Golden Eagles have turned the ball over three more times (14 total) than the Blazers have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.